Experience Engineering at UC San Diego

 In partnership with the UC San Diego’s Jacobs School of Engineering, we are proud to offer our students the unprecedented opportunity to attend the campus course ECE/MAE 148 - Introduction to Autonomous Vehicles.

 Utilizing a combination of lectures and practical applications, participants will gain hands-on experience in a state-of-the-art lab with the development of scale autonomous cars that must perform on a simulated city track.
+Due to the current situation with COVID-19, this course is offered through in Hybrid mode during FALL 20 quarter.
+For more information please see course details below.

 *Tu and Thu Evenings, 3 hour 50 min ea.